Azure/kubernetes-hackfest/labs/paas/otomi/1_create_aks_cluster/README.md

    > Note: In the cloud shell, you are automatically logged into your Azure subscription.

-5. Ensure you are using the correct Azure subscription you want to deploy AKS to.
+5. Ensure you are using the correct Azure subscription you want to deploy AKS to:

    ```bash
    # View subscriptions